 7. QuestionWell

 What It Does: If you’ve ever spent hours writing quiz questions by hand, QuestionWell might feel like a lifesaver.
 This AI tool takes any source material, whether it’s text, a YouTube video link, or an article, and generates a variety of quiz questions for you.
-Think multiple-choice, fill-in-the-blank, short-answer prompts, and even learning objectives.
-It’s perfect for quickly building question banks for exams, review games, or anything else you need.

 Why Educators Like It: Teachers love how QuestionWell saves time by generating quality questions that are standards-aligned and fully editable.
 Instead of starting from scratch, you can instantly get a mix of factual recall and higher-order thinking questions with just a click.
-I’ve used it myself to prep for last-minute review sessions, and it’s been a game-changer.
-Plus, it integrates seamlessly with platforms like Kahoot or Quizlet, making it easy to create interactive quizzes for your students.

 8. Yippity

 Why Educators Like It: Teachers appreciate how effortless Yippity makes quiz creation.
 If you’re short on time but need a quick comprehension check or study aid, Yippity has your back.
-It’s also versatile.
-You get quizzes, flashcards, and Q&A pairs, giving students multiple ways to study.

-Similarly, Quizlet (covered below under tutoring) uses AI to generate practice tests and flashcards, blurring the line between assessment and study tool.)
+Other notable tools: Kahoot’s AI question generator is another notable tool that auto-creates quiz questions for games.
+Similarly, Quizlet (covered below under tutoring) uses AI to generate practice tests and flashcards, blurring the line between assessment and study tool.

 AI Tools for Student Engagement